Conscious & Healing

 About & Approach

-In the everyday, you can find me trying to balance solitude and connection, intuition and presence, and slowing down with intentional movement with my pup, Mochi.
+In the everyday, you can find me trying to balance solitude and connection, intuition and presence, trying to find the perfect venturing in the realm of Tai Chi and Qigong.

 with training in Marriage and Family Therapy